 Depending on the case, it may be feasible to win punitive damages as well.
 Victims have two (2) years after the injury occurs to commence a negligence lawsuit.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Nevada Attune Knee implant lawsuits, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about Nevada Attune Knee implant lawsuits, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by an Attune Knee implant in Las Vegas, NV?

 - 4. How do I prove my claim?

 - 5. When can I sue?

 - 6. Should I file my lawsuit in Nevada or join a federal class action?